jvolker/miq-nz-booking-tools/README.md

 ## FAQ

+> I'm lost.

+This project lives on Github a place where a lot of open-source projects are stored.
+On Github you can download the code of a project using the large and green `Code` button on the top (then click `Download ZIP`).
+Once you downloaded the code follow the guides from the top.
+If you have questions use the `Issues` section on the top.

+_If anyone would like to create a screencast video with a walkthrough, I will be very happy to add it to this document._

+> I have another question not answered here yet.

+If you have questions, feel free to use the `Issues` section (select at the top of this page).
+Asking publicly will help others with a similar question and you might get help from more people.

 > I’m getting a ‘502 Bad Gateway Error’.
 What should I do?

 This wil happen after the website has refreshed many times.
 Please wait 5-10 minutes and reactivate the plug in.